Survivors of plane crash off Florida coast were on raft for hours, didn't know help was coming, military says

 "They had already been in the raft for about five hours," Capt.
 Rory Whipple said.
 "You could tell just by looking at them that they were in distress.
 Physically, mentally and emotionally."

-He said they train for situation like that all the time, so for them it was "just another day at work."
+He said they train for situations like that all the time, so for them it was "just another day at work."

-"Dehydration is probably, like, the biggest threat to them," he said of their possible injuries.
+"Dehydration is probably, like, the biggest threat to them," Whipple said of their possible injuries.
 "Also, it was a plane crash.
 So, possibly any kind of injuries."

 "They didn't have communication," he said.
 "They didn't even know we were coming (to rescue them) until we were directly overhead."

+If they waited even a minute, a storm might have derailed the rescue

-Piowaty echoed those statements and described their rescue as a thunderstorm was about to roll in.
+Piowaty echoed those statements and described their rescue, which took place as a thunderstorm was about to roll in.

-"Once we flew over them and identified them, a thunderstorm was coming in so they had their rain tarp over them for protection from exposure."
+"Once we flew over them and identified them, a thunderstorm was coming in, so they had their rain tarp over them for protection from exposure," Piowaty said.

 She went on to say that surviving a crash in the ocean was rare.